zzzprojects/docs/entityframework.net/pages/articles/carloscds/carloscds-ef6-harnessing-your-database.md

 CreatedUserLink: https://carloscds.net/
 ---

-# EntityFramework - Harnessing your Database with Power Tools
+# Using Entity Framework Power Tools for Code First Development

 When a company decides to adopt an ORM tool (Relational Object Mapping - in our case EntityFramework), a big paradigm break begins, as you will no longer access the database directly (`Select`, `Insert`, `Update`, `Delete`, etc.), and will start to work only with classes and objects.
 That makes development much easier and more productive since you don't have to worry about the commands that go to the database, as this is ORM's job.